 Soldiers & Camouflage

 It has a starting point: an upside down newspaper image from the first days of the Iraq invasion back in 2003.

-One day, Renata stood in front of unused diptych that was too big and heavy, armed with a stolen photo from a friend from the Territorial Army that served in Basra.
-Camouflage needed a landscape where to hide for this large format.
-A couple of subsequent trips back to her country Venezuela, afforded the opportunity to build on a unintentional photographic archive of urban jungle , am archive that is still in use.
+A couple of subsequent trips back to her country Venezuela, afforded the opportunity to build on an unintentional photographic archive of urban jungle.
 And slowly, soldiers gave way to monster-like plants, beautiful, dark and broody drawings of a beauty that is just as menacing as soldiers while lying in wait.

 Soldiers are always threatening to pop back in Renata's work, that is why this series is still ongoing.